 Due to Covid - 19, the 2020 public performance in the prison was cancelled.
-But we were able to continue covid safe drama workshops to reimagine the 2019 show, Miss, It Appears We've Hit Some Turbulence, recording it for a podcast to be released in 2021.
-We are including interviews with women from the post release group reflecting on the play and giving it some context.
+But we were able to continue Covid safe drama workshops to reimagine the 2019 show, Miss, It Appears We've Hit Some Turbulence, recording it and producing a podcast.
+We weaved the narrative of the performance in with interviews with women from the post release group reflecting on the play and giving it some context.

 Dame Phyllis Frost & Tarrengower Prisons Artworks